Stay Updated! Subscribe to our newsletter for the latest blog posts & trends!

 The Runaway Boards

 At one point, while I was clawing my way through the construction, I thought, “Hey, let’s add some storage underneath!”
 Big mistake.
-I tried to attach a few plywood shelves, thinking I was making this beautiful, multi-functional bench.
+I tried to attach a few shelves, thinking I was this , multi-functional bench.
 I got a bit cocky, I guess; I was too sure of myself.
 Long story short, I accidentally bolted it all together when I should have been measuring and double-checking.

 And wouldn’t you know it?
 I stood back to admire my work and realized the shelves were slanted!
 Like, dramatically.
 I laughed so hard, it made the wood smell almost sweet—like a tree crying with laughter.
 I leaned on my trusty old plane, the one I have from my grandfather, as if that would magically fix my mistake.
 In reality, I just ended up making a bigger mess, just gliding the plane over the surface like icing on a cake that had already fallen flat.
 Ah, memories.